lrudzka/Time4Type-PHP/README.md

 Connections to the mySQL database are established by creating instances of the PDO base class.

 Users' passwords are hashed, and the database is protected against sql injection.

+The application uses PHPMailer for sending e-mail - in the case of user's forgotten password.

 ## RWD